-John joined Queen's having been awarded an MRC Training Fellowship in recombinant DNA technology, to study the mumps virus.
-In 1984 he was appointed to a Lectureship in the then Department of Botany where he started a new research field, the microbial metabolism of organophosphonates.
+Dr John Patrick Quinn joined Queen's University in 1983 having previously read Biochemistry at the University of Bangor, before completing a PhD and postdoctoral fellowship in freshwater microbiology and fungal biotechnology respectively at the University of Ulster.
+John joined Queen's on a MRC Training Fellowship in recombinant DNA technology, to study the mumps virus.
+In 1984 he was appointed to a Lectureship in the, then, Department of Botany where he started a new research field, the microbial metabolism of organophosphonates.
 It was in this area that John built an international reputation over his academic career, discovering a number of new pathways for organophosphonate degradation and thus contributing significantly to our current understanding of the biogeochemical cycling of phosphorus.
-This was recognised in his promotion to Reader in 1999 within the School of Biological Sciences.
-John contributed extensively to academia both within the University and externally.
+This was recognised and resulted in his promotion to Reader in 1999 within the School of Biological Sciences.
+John contributed extensively to academia both within the University and other institutions.
 He was an active member of the Microbiology Society and the Royal Irish Academy, serving on the latter's National Microbiology Commission.
-Within the University John acted as an Advisor of Studies for Microbiology, Chaired the Postgraduate Research Committee, and represented the School on the University Scholarships and Awards Committee.
-John was an avid reader with a keen interest in history and dialect.
-Even here he found a way to incorporate microbiology, touring Northern Ireland's historical societies with his talk on 'Typhoid Mary'.
-John was a popular teacher and mentor who took great satisfaction from the success of the students who passed through his laboratory.
-Many graduates are keenly aware of John's role in seeing them successfully complete their degrees and find employment, which at times even involved him transporting them to exam halls or job interviews.
-John's compassion for students, his reasoned advice for fellow colleagues which often involved an obligatory cup of tea, and willingness to make time for people even on his busiest days were his hallmark.
+Within Queen's John acted as an Advisor of Studies for Microbiology, Chaired the Postgraduate Research Committee, and represented the School on the University Scholarships and Awards Committee.
+An avid reader with a keen interest in history and dialect, he even found a way to incorporate microbiology touring Northern Ireland's historical societies with his talk on 'Typhoid Mary'!
+John was a popular teacher and mentor who took great satisfaction from the success of the many students who passed through his laboratory.
+His protégés are keenly aware of John's role in seeing them successfully complete their degrees and find employment, which at times even involved him transporting them to exam halls or job interviews.
+John's compassion for students, his reasoned advice for fellow colleagues which often involved an obligatory cup of tea, and willingness to make time for people even on his busiest days, were his hallmark.
 John was one of life's true gentlemen, and is fondly remembered and deeply missed by all his colleagues both within Queen's and beyond.
-John is survived by his wife Mary and his daughters Helen and Lucy.
+John died on 12th September 2017, and is survived by his wife Mary and their daughters Helen and Lucy.